Palliative Medicine for Health Care Professionals (MSc)

 The taught stages (years 1 and 2) cover the core understanding, frameworks, challenges and research evidence relevant to optimising and developing the practice of palliative medicine and palliative care.
 The MSc (year 3) provides the opportunity for students to identify an issue of importance in their own practice and carry out an evidence based project intended to contribute to knowledge and practice in palliative medicine and palliative care.

 - Have current professional registration with the appropriate health professional regulatory body for their chosen health care profession prior to and for the full duration of the programme.
 Please provide your registration number (if it’s possible to check your status online) or a copy of your certificate of registration.

 - A reference from your employer to evidence that you currently work in a clinical role including caring for patients with palliative care needs and having gained at least 2 years’ post-qualification experience in this setting.
 References should be signed, dated and less than six months old at the time you submit your application.

 - A personal statement which explains why you wish to follow this programme, what benefits you expect to gain from it, and what skills and experience you possess that make you a suitable applicant.
-You will need to confirm in your personal statement that you are currently working in a clinical role, including caring for patients with palliative care needs, and have at least 2 years’ post-qualification experience in this setting.
+You will need to confirm in your personal statement that you are currently working in a clinical role, including caring for patients with palliative care needs, and have at least 2 years’ post-registration experience.

 Find out more about English language requirements.